About Miles Tangos

 Suffice is said that I obviously fell in love with the dance, I went back home to San Francisco, and then I ate, slept, breathed, and….ummmm well you get the picture, about 12 to 15 hrs every day for almost 2 and a half full years.
-I gave up my day job to pursue tango full time.
+I gave up my day job to pursue Tango full time, not as a job but just to understand it.
 I left my friends behind, those who didn’t speak tango, I kinda dissed a bit; those who wanted to speak tango, I introduced to the dance.
 I stopped going to the things that I used to enjoy.
 I focused on tango to the exclusion of all else.
-So much so that there were times when I didn’t eat, I slept in a rental car for months at a time, and went social dancing every night in the hotbed that is tango in the United States: San Francisco (yes I showered every day).
-I took 6 privates a week from 5 different teachers, went to every class that I could get my hands on, and took many workshops, practiced every day religiously, and generally became a fixture in the tango scene in San Francisco.
+So much so that there were times when I didn’t eat, I slept in a rental car for almost a full year, washed up at Starbucks in the mornings, either traveled on the weekends to tango festivals or to a workshop somewhere, and went social dancing every night in the hotbed that was tango in the United States: San Francisco.
+I took 5 privates a week from 5 different teachers, went to every class that I could get my hands on, and took many workshops, practiced every day religiously for 5 hrs after a private lesson 2 hours solo practice and 3 individual practice sessions over a 3 hour period, and generally became a fixture in the tango scene in San Francisco.

 When I started, I was the epitome of an addict.
 I was deep in the middle of my addiction, a disease in of itself for which there is no cure, except more of the disease.
 Very few people take the path that I took.
 I believed, at the time, that to do what I did, I felt I had to be fanatical, single-minded, and driven.
 For without that drive, I never would have achieved what I did in a very short space of time.